Advisory Board Members

 Bob LewisBob Lewis

 Bob has been an active member in the Astronomy Club of Asheville community since the Venus transit of June 5, 2012.
 He enjoys attending the monthly meetings and the occasional stargaze when time permits.
 You will typically see Bob in the back of the room as you walk in the door selling raffle tickets.
-Bob is a past Vice President for the club.
+Bob serves as Vice President for our club.

 Richard ReynoldsRichard Reynolds